PLSysSec/deterministic-memsafety/README.md

   but just reports static statistics about clean/dirty pointers etc.
 * `paranoid-static`: same as `static`, but doesn't trust LLVM struct types -- see comments in `DMS.h`.
-* `dynamic`: this runs the dynamic DMS pass, which instruments the code so that at runtime it will count dynamic statistics about clean/dirty pointers etc, and print those counts when the program finishes.
+* `dynamic`: this runs the dynamic DMS pass, which instruments the code so that at runtime it will count dynamic statistics about clean/dirty pointers etc, and print those counts to a file in `./dms_dynamic_counts` when the program finishes.
 * `dynamic-stdout`: same as `dynamic`, but prints dynamic statistics to stdout instead of to a file in `./dms_dynamic_counts/`.
 * `bounds`: modifies the code to actually insert SW bounds checks on every